J4X-98/Writeups/Websites/DamnVulnerableDeFi/04_SideEntrance/writeup.md

 ## Solution

 Here we once again have the same issue.
-We are only checking for our balance being the same before and after the loan.
+We are only checking for our balance to be the same before and after the loan.

 We can abuse this by just using the flash loan to call the deposit() function passing it all the value we received from our loan (balance of the contract).
-When it comes to the possible revert, the balance is still the same and the flash loan finishes.
+When it comes to the possible revert, the balance is still the same, and the flash loan finishes.
 But now we have all the money assigned to us using balances and can just withdraw it using the withdraw() function.
 I once again wrote a simple attack contract:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED